nla-group/classix/docs/source/comparison.rst

 Performance Comparison
 ======================================

-Here, we can compare CLASSIX with the most typical and well-used density clustering algorithms DBSCAN, HDBSCAN and Quickshift++.
+Here, we compare CLASSIX with the most typical and well-used density clustering algorithms DBSCAN, HDBSCAN and Quickshift++.
 We perform this experiment on Kamil dataset, and synthetic Gaussian blobs clusters.

 Built-in Data